sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

 as our reference point for talking about age in everyday life, since it defines the amount of time the person has been operating as an independent entity in the world.
-But from a scientific perspective that’s not the only thing we care about.
-When we think about the biology of human beings, it’s often useful to think of ourselves as organisms that have been growing and maturing since conception, and from that perspective Alice and Bianca aren’t the same age at all.
+But from a scientific perspective that is not the only thing we care about.
+When we think about the biology of human beings, it is often useful to think of ourselves as organisms that have been growing and maturing since conception, and from that perspective Alice and Bianca are not the same age at all.
 So you might want to define the concept of “age” in two different ways: the length of time since conception and the length of time since birth.
-When dealing with adults it won’t make much difference, but when dealing with newborns it might.
+When dealing with adults it will not make much difference, but when dealing with newborns it might.

-Moving beyond these issues, there’s the question of methodology.
+Moving beyond these issues, there is the question of methodology.
 What specific “measurement method” are you going to use to find out someone’s age?
 As before, there are lots of different possibilities: